Caledonian MacBrayne

-Caledonian MacBrayne (Caledonian Mac a' Bhriuthainn), usually shortened to CalMac, is the major operator of passenger and vehicle ferries, and ferry services, between the mainland of Scotland and 22 of the major islands on Scotland's west coast.
-Since 2006, the company's official name has been CalMac Ferries Ltd, although it still operates as Caledonian MacBrayne.
-In 2006, it also became a subsidiary of holding company David MacBrayne, which is owned by the Scottish Government.
+Caledonian MacBrayne (Caledonian Mac a' Bhriuthainn), in short form CalMac, is the trade name of CalMac Ferries Ltd, the major operator of passenger and vehicle ferries to the west coast of Scotland, serving ports on the mainland and 22 of the major islands.
+It is a subsidiary of holding company David MacBrayne, which is owned by the Scottish Government.

+Its predecessor, the government owned Caledonian MacBrayne Ltd, was formed in 1973 as a ferry owner and operator.
+In 2006 these functions were separated to meet EU requirements for competitive tendering.
+The company, renamed Caledonian Maritime Assets (CMAL), continued to own the Caledonian MacBrayne fleet and assets.
+The contract for operating Clyde and Hebrides Ferry Services using these vessels was put out to open competitive tender.
+CalMac Ferries Ltd was created in October 2006 as a separate company to bid for the work.
+CalMac was awarded the contract, as well as a later competitive procurement process, and since 1 October 2007 has operated the services.

+CalMac operates 36 ferries.
+A further 5 vessels are currently under construction for the fleet.
+The company serves over 50 ports and harbours on the west coast of Scotland, with CMAL owning 16 of these ports and harbours.
+Caledonian MacBrayne operate on average over 162,700 sailings annually.
+2018 was the company's busiest year in terms of passenger numbers, carrying an estimated 5,309,771 passengers.

 History

 David MacBrayne

 MacBrayne's, initially known as David Hutcheson & Co., began in 1851 as a private steamship operator when G. and J. Burns, operators of the largest of the Clyde fleets, decided to concentrate on coastal and transatlantic services and handed control of their river and Highland steamers to a new company in which Hutcheson, their manager of these services, became senior partner.
-One of the other partners was David MacBrayne (1817-1907), nephew of Messrs.
+One of the other partners was David MacBrayne (1817–1907), nephew of Messrs.
 Burns.
 In 1878, the company passed to David MacBrayne.

 Their main route went from Glasgow down the Firth of Clyde through the Crinan Canal to Oban and Fort William, and on through the Caledonian Canal to Inverness.
 Services were later added to Islay and the Outer Hebrides.
 In 1928, the company ran into financial difficulties, and the business was acquired by Coast Lines and the London, Midland and Scottish Railway (LMS Railway).
 In 1948, the shares in the company owned by the LMS Railway passed to the British Transport Commission, thus partially nationalising it.
-In July 1969, Coast Line's 50% shareholding passed into state ownership, so that the company became wholly nationalised, and all the shares were transferred to the state-owned Scottish Transport Group.
+In July 1969, Coast Lines' 50% shareholding passed into state ownership, so that the company became wholly nationalised, and all the shares were transferred to the state-owned Scottish Transport Group.